syemichel/Experience-Classification/README.md

     model.set_logger(new_logger)
     model.learn(total_timesteps=500000, log_interval=100) # set training steps and log interval
 ```
-run generate_trans.py in the source code for automatically generating dfa informations in rddl, the running example is as follows：
+run generate_trans.py in the source code for automatically generating dfa informations in rddl, the running example is as follows:
 ```python
 from classify import *